 Course Number(s) GCSP 301 (or ENES 301) Formal Title Grand Challenges Orientation Seminar Transcript Title (≤30c) Grand Challenges Orientation Recommended Course Preparation N/A Prerequisite NOTE: Unless otherwise indicated, a prerequisite is assumed to be passed with a "D" or better.
-N/A Credits 1 Repeatable?
+Permission required.
+Restricted to students who have been admitted to the Grand Challenge Scholars Program.
+Credits 1 Repeatable?
 Yes X No Max.
 Total Credits 1 This should be equal to the number of credits for courses that cannot be repeated for credit.
 For courses that may be repeated for credit, enter the maximum total number of credits a student can receive from this course.
 E.g., enter 6 credits for a 3 credit course that may be taken a second time for credit, but not for a third time.
 Please note that this does NOT refer to how many times a class may be retaken for a higher grade.
 Grading Method(s) X Reg (A-F) Audit Pass-Fail